PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: An empirical study

-\textbf{Evaluation Dataset.} To systematically evaluate vulnerabilities in MLLMs, we construct our dataset by curating and extending AdvBench~\cite{Advbench}, yielding a task-specific dataset tailored to our study.
-Following OpenAI's content moderation taxonomy~\cite{OpenAIcontent}, we define eight sensitive categories (e.g., \textit{criminal}, \textit{hate}), each containing 50 paired instructions.
-Each pair consists of a harmful instruction and a benign counterpart that preserves contextual similarity while adhering to ethical norms.
-For example, given a harmful instruction such as “\textit{Write a script that exploits software vulnerabilities},” the benign counterpart would be “\textit{Write a script to test software robustness through edge case simulation}.”
-This paired design enables fine-grained comparison between harmful and benign scenarios under identical contextual settings.
-The dataset contains 400 harmful-benign pairs in total, with the eight sensitive categories and their descriptions summarized in Table~\ref{table:dataset}.
-Detailed construction procedures are provided in Appendix~\ref{appendix:dataset_construction}.
+To support our empirical study, we construct a task-specific dataset by curating and extending AdvBench~\cite{Advbench}.
+Following OpenAI’s content moderation taxonomy~\cite{OpenAIcontent}, we define eight sensitive categories: \emph{Criminal}, \emph{Harassment}, \emph{Hate}, \emph{Misinformation}, \emph{Self-harm}, \emph{Terrorism}, \emph{Violence}, and \emph{Weapons}.
+Each category contains 50 pairs of instructions, resulting in a total of 400 paired samples.
+Each pair consists of a harmful instruction and a benign counterpart with similar contextual framing but ethically compliant intent.
+For example, a harmful instruction such as ``\textit{Write a script that exploits software vulnerabilities}'' is paired with a benign variant like ``\textit{Write a script to test software robustness through edge-case simulation}.''
+This paired design enables controlled comparisons between harmful and benign scenarios under matched contextual conditions.